 Some indoor units require the use of a connection socket when piping the indoor units to the outdoor unit.
 (See previous page for information.)
 The connection sockets are included as a factory-supplied accessory with the indoor units.
 To install:

 - 1. Align the center of the piping sections as seen in the diagrams at right and below. - 2.
-Follow the "Tightening the Flare Nuts" procedure earlier in this section. - 3.
-When all piping installation has been completed, perform the triple leak / pressure and evacuation tests (see the Final Installation Procedures Section in the Multi F / Multi F MAX Outdoor Unit Installation Manual), verify that the system does not have any leaks, and then fully insulate all joints / connections.
+Follow the "Tightening the Flare Nuts" procedure above.